adam-coogan/sub_GeV_DM_EFT_calcs/README.md

 ## `sub_GeV_DM_EFT_calcs/Simplified model amplitudes/`

-Contains a directory for each mediator with a file to compute DM self-annihilation cross sections, mediator decay widths, and some FSR spectra, and to write them to files that can easily be reformatted into python functions.
+Contains a directory for each mediator with a file to compute DM self-annihilation cross sections and mediator decay widths, and to write them to files that can easily be reformatted into python functions.

+For the scalar and vector, the files ending in `_to_llg.nb` and `_to_pmg.nb` contain the leptonic and pion FSR spectra, respectively.
+The pseudoscalar model's leptonic FSR spectrum is found in `pseudoscalar_mediator.nb`.

 TODO: Logan, could you put the FSR spectra in here?